Liberal Men of the Lowcountry

 · Interim Superintendent and Deputy Superintendent in Richland School District One in Columbia, SC, School and district leadership positions in Charlotte, NC, and Spartanburg (SC)

-· He has been a consultant other school districts and to the College Board and served on the board of numerous non-profits, including his current 4-year tenure as President of Liberal Men of the Lowcountry.
+· He has been a consultant other school districts and to the College Board and served on the board of numerous non-profits, including his 5-year tenure with Liberal Men of the Lowcountry.

 Treasurer: Mark O'Neill